Top 10 Challenges of Studying Abroad and How to Overcome Them

 - Try making friends.
 Embrace the new place and don't become introverted.

-10. Safety
+10. Ensuring Safety & Security

 Safety need not necessarily mean respect for big aspects or uncertainties in a country.
 This even supports the basic friendliness and welcoming aspects of the residents.
-While living in a new country you need to be careful with the basic safety measures for yourself to avoid difficulties associated with fraudulent people.
+While living in a new country, you need to be careful with the basic safety measures for yourself to avoid difficulties associated with fraudulent people.

 How to overcome